Our Retail Locations

 Dragon Herbs provides natural health solutions with professional guidance.
 We are part of the 16 critical infrastructure sectors as defined by the Department of Homeland Security.
 We therefore will remain open to continue serving our community.
 To protect our customers and our staff, we are making some temporary adjustments to our operations to help break the transmission chain of Covid-19.

-Store pickup only: Our stores will only allow pickups of prepaid phone orders effective immediately.
+To help break the transmission chain of Covid-19, only our Los Angeles/Beverly Hills store (on Robertson Blvd.) accepts pick-ups of prepaid phone orders.
 All inquiries and herbal consultation will be handled by call, chat or email.
 Retail orders have to be placed by phone for in-store pickup.
 Web orders are always shipped via UPS or post office.
 Please obtain a copy of our latest Catalog 5.0 by clicking the button below.

 Emporium and Elixir Bar